 Affects a person's ability to understand numbers and learn math facts.
+This condition is sometimes referred to as "math dyslexia" or "number dyslexia."
 Individuals with this type of learning difference may also have poor comprehension of math symbols, may struggle with memorizing and organizing numbers, have difficulty telling time, or have trouble with counting.

 She may be a brilliant writer, even a straight A student in all classes, except math.
 She may love Biology, struggle with parts of Chemistry, and really struggle with Physics.
 She is often late, and when she tells her teachers she didn't realize it was time for class, they don't believe her.
 In History, she may never remember dates.
 She also struggles with following directions that follow a sequence.